Location: Vienna, Austria and Warsaw, Poland (tentative)

 Vienna is Austria's primary and largest city, with a population of about 1.7 million, more than 25% of the national population.
 An economic hub between East and West, Vienna is home to many international corporations, including Siemens, 3M, IBM, and Panasonic.
 Art and culture have a long tradition in Vienna and its music, theater, galleries, museums and architecture are world-renowned.

 Pre-departure class sessions familiarize students with Central and Eastern Europe, the corporate partner, and the case topic.
-For the international component, students spend the first week in Moscow, then travel to Vienna to continue their project work for the corporate partner.
-The program finishes with student presentations of recommendations to the corporate partner, a farewell dinner, and a course debriefing.
+For the international component, students spend the first week in Poland, then travel to Vienna to continue their project work for the corporate sponsor.
+The program finishes with student presentations of recommendations to the company, a farewell dinner, and a course debriefing.

 Students are housed at conveniently--located hotels in each city.
 Students will share a room with one or two classmates of their same gender.
 Because networking and community-building are key parts of the program, students will not have the option of a single room.
 Guests are not permitted during the program.
 Breakfast daily, a welcome dinner, and a closing dinner are provided.